XRM-OSS/Xrm-WebApi-Client/README.md

         // Handle error
     });
 ```

+## External Access
+External access to CRM, that is accessing CRM without being on a CRM form or having a ClientGlobalContext.aspx is supported.
+As OAuth is required for authenticating, only CRM online and CRM On-Premises with IFD and Azure AD are supported.

+You'll have to register the WebApiClient as App in Azure AD, which is described in [MSDN](https://msdn.microsoft.com/en-us/library/mt595797.aspx).

+### Single Page Application
+There is support for using the client inside external single page applications.

+There is a minimal working example in the [sample folder](https://github.com/DigitalFlow/Xrm-WebApi-Client/blob/master/src/sample/SinglePageApp.html).

 ## Headers
 There is a defined set of default headers, which are sent on each request, as well as per-request headers.